The HOA Law in Costa Rica — Condominium versus Residencial

 The Residencial HOA

 The greater confusion for would-be property purchasers arises with acquiring an interest in property developments consisting of individual lots, registered as such in the National Registry, and not being part of a registered Condominium entity.
 These developments are known as a “Residencial” and in many respects appear and behave in a similar manner to that of a Condominium entity.
 In-fact, to the untrained eye, many such developments, which are in the form of gated communities, with common areas designed for the use and enjoyment of the individual property owners, appear to be a Condominium.
 In most cases, such developments will also have a set of By-laws, administered by an HOA, usually having its oversight by a Board of Directors appointed by the property owners.
 The difference is, in a “Residencial”, compliance by the property owners with the By-laws is purely voluntary in nature.
-Enforcement of such By-laws is unconstitutional in Costa Rica, as being contrary to the inalienable rights of the individually registered property owners granted by the Costa Rica Constitution.
+Enforcement of such By-laws is unconstitutional in Costa Rica, as being contrary to the inalienable rights of the individually registered property owners granted by Article 45 of the Costa Rica Constitution.
 Accordingly, property purchasers of property located in a “Residencial”, versus a registered Condominium development, must be aware that property owners cannot be forced to pay HOA assessments for the maintenance of areas which would otherwise be part of the common areas, such as interior access roads, “green zones”, and the like, or any fines levied by the HOA.
+This is not a well known fact by many foreigners, but is a well known fact to Costa Rica property owners.
 In such circumstances, property owners may be faced with paying more than their fair share for such common area items, to make-up for any shortfall in the maintenance costs arising from non-paying delinquent property owners.